JDoddsNAIT/Unity-Scripts/README.md

 **Independant** scripts are located in [`📁Scripts/`](./Scripts/), and are singular files that will work on their own without additional assets.
 Any components that must be attached to the same object as the script will be noted in `📝README.md`, under *Requirements*.

 **Dependant** scripts are located in [`📁dScripts/`](./dScripts/).
 These are scripts that contain or require additional assets.
 Assets from the :link:[Unity Asset Store](https://assetstore.unity.com) ***will not*** be in the `📄.unitypackage` file, and instead they will be linked to in the `📝README.md` under *Requirements* for you to download yourself.
 Most assets used will be free.

-Some packages may also include a `📁Sample` folder, containing assets for an example scene that demonstrates the script's utility.

 > :paperclip: Check out my latest script [here](/Scripts/Prefab-Pool/), hot off the press!